TylorS/typed/apps/website/content/guides/dom-updates-and-reconciliation.md

 ## Measure the producer, renderer, and browser separately

-For the search example, measure initial mount, one query edit, one title update, and a pure reorder as separate interactions.
-Record whether record values were recreated, whether child scopes were started/closed, which existing nodes moved, and how much time the browser spent in layout/paint.
+Measure initial mount, one scalar edit, one title update, and a pure reorder separately.
+Record which subjects publish, which child scopes start or close, which nodes move, and browser layout/paint time.
+That distinguishes application projection cost, renderer work, and browser work.

-If a query edit constructs a new root template, inspect application composition first.
-If keys are stable but all rows publish, inspect immutable update/equality behavior.
-If publications are narrow but frames remain expensive, inspect projection cost and browser layout before blaming key lookup.

 A queue changes when captured work runs; it does not erase these costs.
 Continue with [Schedule DOM rendering](/explore/render-scheduling).
 For scalar field diagnostics, use